 With all of the cybercrime, famous spammers, and hacking in the headlines, you may think to yourself what will network abuse be like in the next 10 years?
-Much like technology in general, the industry of network abuse is rapidly evolving and difficult to predict where it will lead in the future.
+Much like the technology in general, the industry of network abuse is rapidly evolving, and difficult to predict where it will lead in the future.

 Here are some predictions and tidbits of what you can possibly expect network abuse to look like in the next 10 years.

 Cyber Security: a $60 Billion Industry